The Kielich Law Firm

 Disability discrimination lawyer Adam Kielich represents clients in disability discrimination claims in Texas employment.
 Disability discrimination occurs when an employer treats an applicant or employee with a qualified disability, or regarded as having a qualified disability, less favorably than other employees or fails to provide a reasonable accommodation for a qualified disability.
 Disability discrimination is unlawful under the Americans with Disabilities Act (ADA), the Rehabilitation Act and the Texas Labor Code.

 Texas disability discrimination claims are challenging for employees for a number of reasons.
 These claims can be challenging like most employment discrimination claims but carry the added challenge of working within the technical legal definition of a disability and how employers must accommodate them.
 A disability discrimination attorney can be critical to maneuvering these landmines and giving you the best opportunity to obtain a satisfactory result for disability discrimination under federal and Texas employment laws.
-Contact Dallas and Fort Worth employment lawyer Adam Kielich if you believe you suffered disability discrimination at work.
+Contact Texas disability discrimination lawyer Adam Kielich if you believe you suffered disability discrimination at work.

 To be protected by the ADA, a person must be qualified for the job he or she is performing or seeking to perform (with or without a reasonable accommodation) and prove he or she is disabled or regarded as disabled in one of three ways: